 Horizontal vs Vertical Integration – Meaning

-Vertical integration, on the other hand, is about acquiring companies in the value chain.
+On the other hand, vertical integration is about acquiring companies in the value chain.
 It basically means the acquisition of different entities involved in different stages of distribution or supply chain.
 For example, a car company acquiring or merging with a steel company.
-A real-world example is Google acquiring Motorola (prior to Lenovo) to enter the smartphone segment.
+A real-world example is Google acquiring Motorola (before Lenovo) to enter the smartphone segment.

 Horizontal vs Vertical Integration – Differences